erslee/parallel-executor/README.md

 # parallel-sh

 Run multiple shell commands in parallel with pretty, Docker-like output.
+No third-party dependencies required.

 ## Features

 - Run multiple commands in parallel
 - Colorful, prefixed output for each command
 - Supports config file or direct command-line input
 - Graceful shutdown on Ctrl+C
+- **No third-party dependencies**

 ## Installation